geomoetric/moebot/docs/index.md

 ___
 ### Research
 When the evidence suggests that no one else is doing the work you are trying to do, is that a good or bad sign?
-Thats the conundrum of AI driven design—either you have functional machine intelligence or visually pleasing art experiments—rarely both.
+That is the conundrum of AI-driven design—either you have functional machine intelligence or visually pleasing art experiments—rarely both.
 Regardless, I found a few examples:

 - [algorithms.design](https://algorithms.design/)—The best collection of algorithmic design on the web.
 - [inspirobot.me](http://inspirobot.me/)—A generator that creates inspiring quote images.
-Despite working with text and images this project is too gimmicky to be used in most design contexts.
+Despite working with text and images, this project is too gimmicky to be used in most design contexts.
-- [randomatizm.hack.exchange](http://randomatizm.hack.exchange/)—The closest I got to the functionality of generative art while approaching some sort of usability.
+- [randomatizm.hack.exchange](http://randomatizm.hack.exchange/)—The closest I got to the functionality of generative art while approaching some usability.
 A little goes a long way, even for constructivist posters!
-- [Vox’s Algorithmic Redesign](https://product.voxmedia.com/2014/12/17/7405131/algorithmic-design-how-vox-picks-a-winning-layout-out-of-thousands)—Vox used Algorithmic design to generate it homepage, but once they got the layout they liked, Vox stopped the algorithm.
+- [Vox’s Algorithmic Redesign](https://product.voxmedia.com/2014/12/17/7405131/algorithmic-design-how-vox-picks-a-winning-layout-out-of-thousands)—Vox used Algorithmic design to generate its homepage, but once they got the layout they liked, Vox stopped the algorithm.
 It would be more interesting if your layout adapted itself for your needs rather than a one size fits all approach.
-- [AI Generated Nude Portraits](https://robbiebarrat.github.io/oth/nude.html)—Again on the artistic size, but this project shows the high sophistication and the clear pitfalls of this technology.
+- [AI Generated Nude Portraits](https://robbiebarrat.github.io/oth/nude.html)—Again on the artistic side, but this project shows the high sophistication and the obvious pitfalls of this technology.

 Meanwhile, my classes on artificial intelligence presented new obstacles and opportunity.
 AI is a discipline that comes with baggage that ranges from the virtual assistant in your pocket to the chrome skeletons time traveling to [terminate your existence](https://www.imdb.com/title/tt0088247/).
-It was important for me to have a ready definition of AI that anyone could understand.
+It was vital for me to have a handy definition of AI that anyone could understand.
 I got halfway there through Dr. Henry Patrick Winston—Director of the MIT Artificial Intelligence Laboratory from 1972 to 1997:

 > “[Artificial Intelligence is] about algorithms enabled by constraints exposed by representations that model targeted thinking, perception, and action.” —Dr. Henry Patrick Winston—Director of the MIT Artificial Intelligence Laboratory from 1972 to 1997

 As you can imagine, everyone instantly understood that quote and even my Grandmother calls me to ask about neural networks.
 Or not.
-Whats good about the quote is its relation to how many designers think about their work:
+However, if you juxtapose that quote against famous designers describing design:

 > “The difference between good design and great design is intelligence.” —Tibor Kalman, Founder of M & Co. and Colors magazine
-> “Design is the method of putting form and content together.” —Paul Rand, Corporate Design Strategist and Yale Professor
+> “Design is the method of putting form and content together.” —Paul Rand, Corporate Design Strategist, and Yale Professor

 With that in mind, this is my simplified definition of Artificial intelligence: